-As a business owner, it’s your responsibility to charge and collect VAT from your customers and then pay it to HM Revenue and Customs (HMRC).
-However, there may be times when you’re unable to pay the VAT on time, which can result in penalties, interest, and legal action.
+As a business owner, it’s your responsibility to charge and collect VAT from your customers and then pay it to HMRC.
+However, there may be times when you’re unable to find the money, which can result in penalties, interest, and legal action.

 In this article, we will discuss what you can do if you’re facing problems paying VAT, the consequences of not paying VAT on time, and the different options available to you.